kmcelhinney09/phase5_project_tutoring_website_2.0/README.md

 ## Description

 This project is my phase 4 for project for Flatiron software development track bootcamp.
 I chose this project because it was the last project I was going to do with my highschool computer science class before I decided to leave teaching and pursue a carrer in Software Development.
 I have also deployed this project on Render [here](https://knowledgeable-tutoring-platform.onrender.com)
-The websit is designed for a tutoring service that could be used by schools.
+The website is designed for a tutoring service that could be used by schools.
 There are three user roles (admin, tutors, and tutees) that are used to determine the view of each user's page.

 ### ADMIN